 Our canines & felines need muscle meat, organ & bone partly due to the bioavailability of amino acids and other nutrients.
 If you were to give your dog the option of meat or plants/vegetables, studies show they would choose meat.
 However, when offered together, most dogs and some cats will consume fruit or vegetables too.
 Some trial and error with various cooking methods, chopping, mincing, or even blending in a food processor may entice those who may be pickier.

-If your Pup doesn’t like veggies, or even if they do, you may wonder why then would you supplement them?
+If your pet doesn’t like veggies, or even if they do, you may wonder why then would you supplement them?
 Isn’t pet food already complete and balanced?

-Vegetables and plants have an abundance of vitamins, minerals, carbohydrates, fiber even beneficial bacteria.
+Vegetables and plants have an abundance of vitamins, minerals, carbohydrates, fiber and even beneficial bacteria.
 However, with fresh plant-based foods, I would make the argument that they provide protective benefits for those pets who eat a diet primarily consisting of canned and/or kibble.
 These foods tend to have high levels of carcinogenic chemicals called AGE’s.
 While these are naturally present in animal-based products, additional AGE’s form during the cooking process.
 Since dogs and cats primarily eat these types of food their entire life their toxic load is much higher as a result.
+Toxic load can negatively impact various organ systems, overall health and even shorten the lifespan in pets and people.
 Fortunately the antioxidants and other phytochemicals present in fruits and vegetables, particularly leafy greens and berries, help to ward off some of the negative effects.
 In addition, even the best raw, kibble or dehydrated foods lack the benefits of fresh, organic, raw, or “lightly” cooked plants and veggies.

 Ideas for fruits and veggies you can feed to your pets include: